harrisonzw/Maizen-Final/README.md

 # Maizen-Final
-This is the latest version of the calories and step counting android app Maizen.
+This is the latest version of the calories and step counting Android App Maizen.